joelbob96/Cpp-5-Employee-Raises/README.md

 ## Retrieves employee payroll data from a file, and gives each a $50 raise

 #### Abstract
 This program reads comma separated input from the **employee.dat** file.
 Each line of input is a new employee object.
 The format of the employee object is a string first name, string last name, and float monthly pay.
 Each employee is then given a $50 raise.
 The employees are then output to the **output.dat** file.
-The &output operator has been overloaded for the employee object to make printing to the screen, and output file easier.
+The std::ostream operator has been overloaded for the employee object to make printing to the screen, and output file easier.

 #### Employee object
 ```